DISCOVER MORE ABOUT THE SCHOOLS THAT EDU-GIRLS SPONSORS

 VIMUKTI GIRLS SCHOOL

 Vimukti Girls School, the first school supported by EDU-GIRLS, has currently enrolled 650 girls, all of whom come from families that make less than $100/month and from diverse ethnic and religious groups.
-Vimukti became a High School in 2018 and the first batch of grade 12 girls will pass out in 2019.
+Vimukti became a High School in 2018 and the first batch of grade 12 girls will graduate in 2019.

 Vimukti overcomes key barriers which come in the way of girls living in poverty getting a good education.

 Flexible schedule: Girls attend school for four hours ( 6 hours in senior classes) a day for 278 days a year compared to a norm of 220.
 This gives them time to help with daily tasks at home, while allowing them to put in the extra school hours to get an education, given lack of time and support at home.

 Security: Vimukti offers an all female secure campus and safe transport from home to school, which also saves girls valuable time.